devopsacademyau/academy/classes/07class/kms/README.md

 This helps enhance the data security, since only people with permission to read the data `and` with access to the key used to encrypt the data will be able to properly read it.

 ## Types of Keys
 AWS works with two types of keys.
-The `Symmetric` have a single encryption key that is used for both encryption and decryption operations.
-The `Asymmetric` have a public and a private key pair that can be used for encrypt/decrypt or sign/verify operations.
+The `Symmetric` has a single encryption key that is used for both encryption and decryption operations.
+The `Asymmetric` have a public and a private key pair that can be used for encrypting/decrypting or signing/verifying operations.
 Asymmetric keys are not available in all regions yet.

 For each type of key a list of types and algorithms are supported and can be found in the [KMS FAQ page](https://aws.amazon.com/kms/faqs/).